Fatigued Truck and Bus Drivers with Obstructive Sleep Apnea: a Deadly Combination

 And the worst part is, they are all 100% avoidable.

-Federal Motor Carrier Safety Administration and Sleep Apnea
+Federal Motor Carrier Safety Regulations and Sleep Apnea

 According to the Federal Motor Carrier Safety Regulations, specifically § 392.3 on ill or fatigued operators: